 Dad of slain woman found in Vermont: She had to know killer

-William Hart, of East Hartford, Connecticut, said that 24-year-old Denise Hart wouldn't have let a stranger get close enough to harm her.
+William Hart, of East Hartford, Connecticut, tells the Rutland Herald that 24-year-old Denise Hart was a fighter and wouldn't have let a stranger get close enough to harm her.

 Denise Hart disappeared Jan.
-25. The car she was driving was found burning the next day in Cornwall and her skeletal remains were discovered by hikers Tuesday off the edge of a remote road in Goshen.
+25. The car she was driving was found burning the next day in Cornwall and her skeletal remains were discovered Tuesday off the edge of a road in Goshen.
 Police say she was a victim of homicide but haven't said how she died.

 William Hart says his daughter was studying to become a parole officer.